[Latest] Physiology And Injuries in Sports | Chapter 7 Notes 2024

 A dislocation occurs in contact sports or sports which involves falls like gymnastics, wrestling, football, etc.

-• Dislocation of Shoulder joint: Dislocation of Shoulder joint may occur due to sudden jerk or fall on the hard surface.
+• Dislocation of the Shoulder joint: Dislocation of the Shoulder joint may occur due to a sudden jerk or fall on a hard surface.
 The end of the numerous comes out from the socket.

 • Dislocation of Wrist: A miscalculated landing can cause a dislocated wrist, especially when a person uses his hand to stop his fall.